Information regarding the Upcoming

 Good question.
-Here is how the college's Global Citizenship Committee currently articulates the concept, but this symposium/showcase provides students with an opportunity to lay out an alternative vision of global citizenship as well.
+Here is how the college's Global Council currently articulates the concept, but this symposium/showcase provides students with an opportunity to lay out an alternative vision of global citizenship as well.
 For more information please see the SMC Global Citizenship website at www.smc.edu/GlobalCitizenship.

 Must entries relate to the annual Global Citizenship theme?

 No. We have chosen an annual theme since 2009-10 in order to provide the college community with a more focused set of issues that might facilitate interdisciplinary discussion better than the abstract idea of global citizenship itself.
 This year's theme is Peace and Security: Managing Conflict and Violence in a Turbulent World, and we certainly would welcome entries that relate to the theme and its attention to local and global inequalities.
 We also have recognized each year the single best theme-related entry with a special President's Award.
 But, no, it is not required that work entered this year be related to this year's (or any year's) theme; anything of relevance to some aspect of global citizenship is welcome.